The 8 biggest mistakes when washing

 But: The tumble dryer is usually one of the biggest power guzzlers in your home.
 And puts unnecessary strain on your clothes.

 That's why it's better to hang up your laundry.
-Especially in summer (if it's sunny and dry), the laundry dries in a flash.
+Especially in summer (if it's sunny and dry), laundry dries in a flash.

 Tip: If you still prefer to use the dryer, don't wait between drying phases.
-If the dryer is already running at full speed and is still warm from the last load of clothes, it requires less energy for the next one.
+If the dryer is already running at full speed and is still warm from the last load of clothes, it needs less energy for the next one.

 Back to blog